-Just a little over five weeks from now, we’ll be touching down in Santo Domingo for our fourth Live and Invest in the Dominican Republic Conference.
+Just a little over two days from now, we kick off our Live and Invest in the Dominican Republic Virtual Conference.

-If you’re dreaming of the good life in the Caribbean and you haven’t yet grabbed your seat in Santo Domingo, this week is the time to do it—before our Early Bird Discount expires on Friday.
+If you’re dreaming of the good life in the Caribbean and you haven’t yet reserved your place at this event, this week is the time to do it.

 It helps that property prices, too, are not typical for this part of the world…